core-wg/senml-etch/draft-ietf-core-senml-etch.md

 units of the Patch Records are given and matched in same way as for the Fetch Records, except each Patch Record MUST match at most one Target Record.
-A Patch Record matching more than one Target Record is considered invalid.
+A Patch Record matching more than one Target Record is considered invalid (patching multiple Target Records with one Patch Record would result in multiple copies of the same record).
 Patch Packs can also include new values and other SenML fields for the Records.
 Application of Patch Packs is idempotent; hence PATCH and iPATCH methods for SenML Packs are equivalent.

 When the name in a Patch Record matches with the name in an existing Record, the resolved time values and units (if any) are compared.
 If the